You Won’t Believe What Ohio Is Famous For – #7 Will Blow Your Mind!

 Ohio takes its name from the Ohio River, which is 981 miles (1579 kilometres) long and runs from Western Pennsylvania to the Mississippi River in Illinois.

-Along the river are 20 dams that moderate the flow of the river and has created a series of slower moving pools of water rather than a fast flowing river.
+Along the great river are 20 dams that moderate the flow of the river and has created a series of slower moving pools of water rather than a fast flowing river.

-The river runs along the 451 miles (725 kilometres) of Ohio’s southern border and alongside the city of Cincinnati.
+The Ohio river runs along the 451 miles (725 kilometres) of Ohio’s southern border and alongside the city of Cincinnati.

 It is also a historic river in the state as it was a crucial crossing for escaped slaves leaving Kentucky during the time of the Underground Railroad.

-The river was called the ‘River Jordan’ by many escapees as it symbolised home and a brighter future.
+The great river was called the ‘River Jordan’ by many escapees as it symbolised home and a brighter future.

 Cincinnati opened its Underground Railroad Freedom Centre in 2004 as a memorial to this dangerous passage to freedom.